alex-devhub/alex-devhub/README.md

 # 👋 Hi, I'm Alex

 AI-curious developer with a strong foundation in software development and practical problem-solving.
-I build clean, maintainable applications that integrate automation, APIs, and intelligent systems, guided by an understanding of the software development lifecycle (SDLC).
+I build clean, maintainable applications that integrate automation, APIs, and intelligent systems.

 ---